rheinwerk-verlag/planning-poker-jira/docs/user_docs/configuration.rst

   the Jira client and backend.

   .. note::
-     You can expect long response times if you set this to anything greater than zero when the session can't be created (this includes using an incorrect password).
+     You can expect long response times if you set this to anything greater than zero when a connection to the backend can't be established (this includes using an incorrect password).